Josie and the Pussycats (film): Plot

-The members of successful boy band DuJour, signed to the pop music record label MegaRecords, confront Wyatt Frame, an executive with the label, on their private jet, expressing innocent concern about a strange backing track they have discovered on their recent single "DuJour Around the World".
-After the band members get into a fight, Wyatt and the plane's pilot parachute out of the jet, leaving it to crash with the band still on board, presumably "killing" them.
+Successful boy band DuJour, signed to the pop music record label MegaRecords, are set to perform on a world tour.
+While on an airplane, they confront MegaRecords label executive Wyatt Frame to express concern about a strange backing track they have discovered on their single "DuJour Around the World".
+The band members subsequently get into a fight, and Wyatt parachutes out of the jet, leaving it to descend and presumably kill the band.

-Landing outside the town of Riverdale, Wyatt begins searching for a replacement band for DuJour, eventually discovering struggling local rock band The Pussycats: lead vocalist and guitarist Josie McCoy, drummer Melody Valentine, and bassist and backup vocalist Valerie Brown.
-The group accepts Wyatt's immediate offer of a major record deal despite its seeming implausibility, and they are soon flown to New York City with their manager Alexander Cabot, his sister Alexandra, and Josie's love interest Alan M. Wyatt renames the band "Josie and the Pussycats" without their permission, making them very uncomfortable.
+Landing outside the town of Riverdale, Wyatt searches for a replacement band.
+He plays DuJour's most recent track at a music store, causing the young crowd to respond to the subliminal messaging, and causes the kidnapping of a "free-thinking" individual who dislikes the music.
+Wyatt eventually encounters the Pussycats: lead vocalist and guitarist Josie McCoy, drummer Melody Valentine, and bassist and backup vocalist Valerie Brown.
+The struggling local pop-punk band and their manager, Alexander Cabot, accept Wyatt's offer of a major record deal despite its seeming implausibility, and they fly to New York City.
+Wyatt renames the band "Josie and the Pussycats", arguing that the public needs to identify with the lead singer.

-Meanwhile, MegaRecords CEO Fiona, in an underground meeting with world government representatives, details how the United States government has conspired with the music industry to hide subliminal messages in pop music to indoctrinate teenagers into buying consumer products as part of a new trend each week, thus helping to build a robust economy from the money the teenagers earn from minimum wage jobs such as babysitting.
+Meanwhile, MegaRecords CEO Fiona, in an underground meeting with world government representatives, details how the United States government has conspired with the music industry to hide subliminal messages in pop music to indoctrinate teenagers into buying trendy consumer products, thus helping to build a robust economy from the money the teenagers earn from minimum wage jobs such as babysitting.
 Musicians who discover the hidden messages are made to disappear via staged plane crashes, drug overdoses, controversial scandals, and similar disasters.

-The band's first single "Pretend to Be Nice" is released and, due to subliminal messaging, instantly becomes successful, soon topping the charts.
-However, Valerie increasingly resents the attention the label gives Josie rather than the band as a whole, while Melody's uncanny behavioral perception makes her suspicious of Fiona and Wyatt.
-Fiona orders Wyatt to kill the pair before they uncover the conspiracy.
-The Pussycats are sent to a fake appearance on MTV's Total Request Live where Carson Daly and a Carson Daly impersonator attempt to kill them with baseball bats, though the girls survive due to their attackers' incompetence.
+Josie and the Pussycats' first single "Pretend to Be Nice" is released and, due to subliminal messaging, instantly becomes successful, soon topping the charts.
+However, Valerie increasingly resents the attention the label gives Josie rather than the band as a whole, while Melody's behavioral perception makes her suspicious of Fiona and Wyatt.
+Fiona orders Wyatt to kill Valerie and Melody before they uncover the conspiracy.
+The Pussycats are supposedly sent to an appearance on MTV's TRL where Carson Daly and his impersonator attempt to kill them with baseball bats, though the girls survive due to their attackers' incompetence.